Todd Wellemeyer: San Francisco Giants (2010)

 On February 10, 2010, Wellemeyer signed a minor league contract with the San Francisco Giants, He had his contract selected to the major league roster on April 4, he was named as the fifth starter.

 Until his injury on June 10, 2010, Wellemeyer had nine starts posting a 3–5 record with an ERA of 5.52.
 The injury opened the door for Madison Bumgarner.
 Wellemeyer pitched his final game with the Giants on August 8 against the Braves.
 He was designated for assignment on August 9.
 He was released on August 17.

 Chicago Cubs

 On January 25, 2011, Wellemeyer signed a non-guaranteed one-year contract to return to the Chicago Cubs.

 Wellemeyer retired on May 7, 2011.

-Post Retirement
+Post-retirement

 Since retirement Wellemeyer has opened a number of restaurants including the El Taco Luchador chain of taco restaurants.
 Taco Luchador is a privately held company.